dannsam/xenko-docs/manual/animation/animation-scripts.md

 4. Edit the script as necessary and save it.

-## Code sample
+## Write your own or modify the script file

-This code assigns a simple animation to a character based on its walking speed:
+This sample code assigns a simple animation to a character based on its walking speed:

 ```
 cs